Delivery Route Planners Can Work Wonders for Your Fleet

 As the complexity of the cases and the requirements increase, more variables come into the fold that should be considered during delivery route planning.
 Let's explore some of the known variables:

-- Feature of the goods/services to be shipped (dimensions, weight, volume, quantity, cost, etc.)
+- Details about the goods/services shipped (dimensions, weight, volume, quantity, cost, etc.)

 - Pick-up time interval